charlielee/boats-animator/docs/interface/main-window.md

 #### Image resolution

 This is used to select the resolution to capture frames at.
-The list is updated when the **camera source** is changed, to only show resolutions that are supported by the given device.
+This list will only show resolutions that are supported by the current **camera source**.
+The last resolution selected will be remembered when you restart Boats Animator.

-If you select a resolution, switch to a different device, and switch back again, the last resolution selected will be remembered.

 ### Export